haideralp/Cloud_monitoring/README.md

 ## Four Golden Signals That Should Be Monitored.

-   1. Latency
+   1. Latency - Time taken by the host server to approve the request of a real user.
-   2. Traffic
+   2. Traffic -  The load users put on an application.
+All the users using an application are combined to measure the total load.
+Real-time monitoring is essential.
-   3. Errors
+   3. Errors - Should be identified in real-time and, AI for application monitoring is the only solution.
+HTTP errors - rectified.
-   4. Saturation
+   4. Saturation - is defined as percentage of an application or software system being used.
+High saturation results in performance degradation.

 ## Benefits of cloud monitoring